djaodjin/djaopsp/envconnect/templates/saas/agreements/terms-of-use.md

     An email or phone request to cancel an account is not considered cancellation.

-3.2 If you decide to delete an Profile, all of the Content associated with
+3.2 If you decide to delete a Profile, the Content directly associated with
     that Profile will be immediately deleted from the Service.
 This information can not be recovered once it has been deleted.

 3.3 {{organization.printable_name}}, in its sole discretion, has the right
     to suspend or terminate a Profile at any time.